jannatulhashi/predicting_non-bankrupt_companies/README.md

 **Benchmark Creation:** By utilizing multiple machine learning models, this project offers a comparative benchmark for bankruptcy prediction.
 Future models can be tested against these results for effectiveness.

 **Continuous Improvement:** The identification of current limitations implies that there's a clear path for model refinement.
 As more data becomes available or new techniques are developed, the model can evolve.

+**Broad Applicability:** The methodologies applied here can be adapted to other industries or geographies, making the approach versatile.